Minesto23/dotfiles/arch-linux/README.md

 - [Reboot](reboot)

 # Overview
+This is a guide to help you in your path to install arch Linux, I will try to be very clearly with every step in the installation process.
+(Remember all the step in this guide and more you can find there the Arch Linux Wiki, I recommend check the wiki).

 This guide explains the step after boot arch in a USB, the previous step don't be explained.

 # Set the keyboard layout